PathoGenOmics-Lab/transcluster/README.md

 using a BFS approach.
 Each ID list will be evaluated separately, possibly in parallel, and results will be placed in a subdirectory inside `OUTPUT_DIR` (default: `output/`).

+By default, remaining run time will be calculated very naively every 60 seconds during the clustering phase.
+It may start with a ridiculously high number, but should decrease rapidly!

 ## Dependencies